 Even as the press is filled with stories of artificial intelligence and cognitive technologies, the market isn’t entirely sure what to make of these advances.
 As with any emerging technology, the question arises of whether it’s all hype or if it’s truly transformative.

 At the 2107 Sohn Conference, Social Capital CEO and founder Chamath Palihapitiya declared, “Watson is a joke, just to be completely honest.”
 Of course, this quote got a lot of play.
 But another quote from the same interview is actually more revealing about why so many cognitive computing initiatives eventually circle the drain — and why they take so many resources with them.
+Palihapitiya noted, "I think what IBM is excellent at is using their sales and marketing infrastructure to convince people who have asymmetrically less knowledge to pay for something."

 My last post on cognitive computing was a backgrounder, and it stated the importance of search to any cognitive computing initiative.
 So, how does cognitive computing powered by search lead to digital transformation?
 In fact, just what is digital transformation?